Making the nation's forests more accessible

 Widening and levelling uneven paths, removing physical barriers and obstacles and providing new trails have been a key part of opening up our forests to more visitors.

-New trails that are suitable for wheelchairs, pushchairs and mobility scooters are being completed at forests across the country, from Chopwell Wood in Tyne and Wear to Abbeyford Woods in Devon.
+New trails that are suitable for wheelchairs, pushchairs and mobility scooters have been completed at forests across the country, from Chopwell Wood in Tyne and Wear to Abbeyford Woods in Devon.

 Accessible benches and seating

-Accessible benches and perches have been trialled at Haldon Forest Park in Devon and will now be rolled out at forests across the country.
+Accessible benches and perches were trialled at Haldon Forest Park in Devon and have now been rolled out at forests across the country, alongside accessible picnic benches.
 These provide seating at a mix of different heights for people of different statures, have handles to allow users to push up and out of their seats more easily, alongside having preferable back rest and seat angles.

-Many of these bench options enable uses to transfer from wheelchairs or mobility scooters if they wish to do so.
-Accessible picnic benches will also start appearing in forests from autumn 2024.
+Many of these bench options enable users to transfer from wheelchairs or mobility scooters if they wish to do so.

 You might also be interested in...